- Absent landlord

 - Assured shorthold tenancy (AST)

 A commonly used rental agreement where the property will be the tenants main and principal home, the tenant is an individual, the landlord does not live in the building (residential landlord) and net rent does not exceed £100,000 a year.
-It covers a fixed period, so both parties know the date the property will be vacated.

 - Balanced flue